 How did MHQP select clinical quality measures to report?

 MHQP is using Healthcare Effectiveness Data and Information Set (HEDIS®) quality measures that were developed by the National Committee for Quality Assurance (NCQA).
-These measures are evidence-based (researched) and are used across the United States for measuring health care quality in doctors' offices.
+These measures are evidence-based (researched) and are used across the United States for measuring health care quality in clinician offices.
 These measures are used with NCQA’s permission, and HEDIS® benchmarks* were created independently by MHQP.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).

-To be included in this report:
+To be included in this clinical quality report:

 What measures are reported?